How lit-html works

 render(sayHello('World'), document.body);

-When we call sayHello with a new name, it creates a brand new object.
-The render function takes in this new object, along with the node to render into, which is document.body in this case.
+When we call sayHello with a new name, it creates a new object.
+The render function takes this new object and the node to render into, which is document.body in this case.

 If the node has already been rendered, it simply sets the new object and commits.

-On the first render though, a NodePart will be created and stored in a WeakMap with the node as the key.
-This ensures that if the node is removed from the dom, the NodePart instance will be garbage collected as well, preventing any memory leak.
+During the first render, a NodePart is created and stored in a WeakMap, using the node as the key.
+This ensures that if the node is removed from the DOM, the NodePart instance will also be garbage collected, preventing memory leaks.

-If we remove the abstraction of render, we end up with this:
+If we remove the abstraction of render, we get this:

 import { parts, NodePart } from 'lit-html';